openslide/openslide.github.io/formats/leica/index.markdown

 OpenSlide will detect a file as Leica if:

  1. The file is TIFF.
+ 2. The initial image is tiled.
- 2. The `ImageDescription` tag contains valid XML in the namespace `http://www.leica-microsystems.com/scn/2010/10/01`.
+ 3. The `ImageDescription` tag contains valid XML in the namespace `http://www.leica-microsystems.com/scn/2010/10/01`.

 To open Leica files, OpenSlide must be built with libtiff 4 or above.